notcome/dfs-question-prompt/README.md

-Ask the following question as a professor: “Could you tell me a bit about yourself and your interest in joining our community?“
+Ask a controversial question about the world.

 Generate only the question as a professor, in the format of:

-Professor:
+Professor: what/how/xxx